Home/Advice/Gas and LPG in Europe

 Anyone who has toured Europe more than once will tell you the same thing: buy the bundled kit, not individual adapters.
 The 3-piece set covers Dish, ACME and Euronozzle, which between them takes care of every country you are likely to visit.
 Buy it once, put it in the gas locker, and leave it there.

-- GasIt European Adapter Set (roughly 40 GBP).
-Primary UK competitor to Gaslow.
+• GasIt European Adapter Set, roughly 40 GBP.
+The primary UK competitor to Gaslow.
 Same job, threads into the standard UK Bayonet fill point.

-- Unbranded kits from Amazon or LPG Shop (roughly 25 to 35 GBP).
-These often work perfectly well, but read the reviews before you buy.
-Some cheaper imports have brass threading that can cross-thread or are missing a proper internal non-return valve.
+• Unbranded kits from Amazon or LPG Shop, roughly 25 to 35 GBP.
+These often work perfectly well, but read the reviews.
+Some cheaper imports have brass threading that can cross-thread, or are missing a proper internal non-return valve.

 Stick with the Gaslow or GasIt 3-piece kit if you can.
 Saving 20 GBP on a generic set is a false economy if it fails on a quiet forecourt somewhere in rural Spain.